optimizely/cloudflare-worker-template/README.md

 > Starter Kit for running Optimizely Full Stack feature flags and experiments on Fastly's Compute@Edge offering.

-The Optimizely worker template for Cloudflare worker embeds and extends our [JavaScript SDK](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk) to provide a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
+The Optimizely worker template for Cloudflare workers embeds and extends our [JavaScript SDK](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk) to provide a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
 For a guide to getting started with our platform more generally, this can be combined with the steps outlined in our [JavaScript Quickstart](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-quickstart).

 ### Caching with cloudflare
 This template uses Cloudflare cache API to provide performant caching for the [Optimizely Datafile](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/manage-config-datafile).